GoogleCloudPlatform/gcpdiag/README.md

 -   Kokoro: Google internal CI/CD for code outside of Google3
 -   pipenv: Manage Python virtual environments
--   [pre-commit](https://pre-commit.com): Manage git presubmit hooks (we also use this as presubmit check.
+-   [pre-commit](https://pre-commit.com): Manage git presubmit hooks (we also use this as presubmit check in Kokoro).
 -   pytest: Testing framework
 -   yapf: Code formatting
+-   docker: test running environment (for Kokoro jobs)
+-   terraform: Test projects setup ("dummies" used in testing)

 ## Development setup